Serverless architecture

 Overview

-Pinecone serverless runs as a managed service on the AWS cloud platform, with support for GCP and Azure cloud platforms coming soon.
+Pinecone serverless runs as a managed service on the AWS, GCP, and Azure cloud platforms.
 Within a given cloud region, client requests go through an API gateway to either a control plane or data plane.
-All vector data is written to highly efficient, distributed blob storage.
+All vector data is written to highly efficient, distributed object storage.

 API gateway